 I am an individual, couples and family practitioner with over a decade of experience working as an educator, community organizer, counselor, social worker and therapist.
 I have a deep awareness of how profoundly systemic oppression injures and am dedicated to maintaining a practice that is affirming of all identities and experiences.
 I have worked extensively within LGBTQ+ communities and prioritize serving those who are often mistreated in mental health settings, including clients of color and queer, trans and non-binary clients.
 Areas of interest and expertise include: full-spectrum family support, including interpersonal dynamics, family planning and fertility issues; addressing grief, loss and trauma; and improving self-care and wellness, in particular for those living with chronic illness and/or disability; though I welcome diversity of focus in my practice.”

 Anastasia holds a Master of Social Work from the Smith College School for Social Work and is currently training in Eye Movement Desensitization and Reprocessing (EMDR) through the EMDR Institute.
-Anastasia is available on Tuesdays, Wednesdays, and Thursdays.
+Anastasia is available on Tuesdays, Wednesdays, Thursdays, and Fridays.
 To read more about Anastasia’s practice, please visit www.anastasiafujii.com.
 To schedule a brief phone consultation or first session, contact Anastasia by email at anastasiafujii.lcsw@gmail.